lediosax5/javascript-and-cypress-with-api/README.md

 # javascript-and-cypress-with-api
-Javascript and cypress project with api and pageobject model
+Javascript and cypress project with api testing and pageobject model